Approximate Nearest Neighbor for Curves: Simple, Efficient, and Deterministic: Introduction

 For the asymmetric setting (where the length of a query is $k\ll m$), we use simplifications of the input curves in order to obtain bounds that are independent of $m$.
 Given a curve $C$ of length $m$, a simplification $\Pi$ of $C$ is a curve of length $k\ll m$ that is relatively close to $C$.
 Simplifications were used in order to provide approximate solutions in several asymmetric versions of problems on curves, such as clustering~\cite{BDGHKLS19}, and distance oracles~\cite{DH13,DPS19}.

 By the triangle inequality for DFD, every query curve $Q$ within distance $r$ from an input curve $C$ is at distance at most $2r$ from the simplification $\Pi$ (where $\Pi$ is within distance $r$ from $C$).
 Thus, it is enough to prepare for query curves at distance at most $2r$ from $\Pi$, which follows from previous arguments.
 Note that the query time and storage space are independent of $m$.
+For the asymmetric setting under general $\ell_{p,2}$-distance, the situation again becomes more complicated.
+First, we present an algorithm that computes the closest (vertex-restricted) simplification of length $k$ to a given curve of length $m$ under the $\ell_{p,2}$-distance.
+In order to adapt our data structure to the asymmetric setting, we need to increase the allowed distance between a simplification and a representative curve by a factor of $k^{1/p}$, for the triangle inequality to work.
+The counting arguments that we use for the symmetric case yield a bound of $O(\frac{k^{1/p}}{\eps})^{k(d+1)}$ on the storage space.
+In \Cref{subsec:asym_lp}, we provide stronger counting arguments, which enable us to remove the $k^{1/p}$ factor from the base of the exponent.
+The main idea is to use the simplification in order to divide the input curve into $O(k)$ compact subsequences (see \Cref{clm:curve-partition}).